 Many ideas will spring to mind, some of which may include:

-Whatever your plans, expenditure related to your staff can become staff entertaining or ‘staff gifts’ and can result in tax implications.
+Whatever your plans, expenditure related to your staff can be classified as staff entertaining or ‘staff gifts’ and that can result in tax implications.
 This means it's important to establish which category any such spend will fall under.
-In this blog we explain exactly how you can legally avoid such liabilities.
+In this blog we explain potentially, how you can legally avoid any tax liabilities.

 When you provide any form of cash, gifts and benefits to staff that aren't included in their wages or salary, this is classified by HMRC in a number of different ways.
 There are specific areas of guidance regarding benefits to employees, so you need to make sure you don't go over particular limits or there will be a tax liability.

 If you do break the limits then you may end up having to include such expenditure on a form P11d creating a tax liability for the employee and a National Insurance (NI) liability for the business.
 This is an expensive way for the business to remunerate your employees.
 It's therefore important to plan ahead and take advantage of the HMRC rules and reliefs that are available.